Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Introduction

 The paper is organized as follows.
-Section \ref{constraints_gans} contains the basic GAN framework as well as the proposed way to enforce constraints both in the case of interpolation (Section \ref{enforcing_constraints_interpolation}) and extrapolation (Section \ref{enforcing_constraints_extrapolation}).
+Section \ref{constraints_gans} contains the basic GAN framework (Section \ref{gan_framework}) as well as the proposed way to enforce constraints both in the case of interpolation (Section \ref{enforcing_constraints_interpolation}) and extrapolation (Section \ref{enforcing_constraints_extrapolation}).
+Section \ref{add_noise} describes how we decide on the magnitude of the noise to be added to the constraints for the true data in order to tame the well-known GAN instability.
 Section \ref{learning_rate} describes a learning rate schedule that we have devised to aid the convergence of a GAN.
 Section \ref{instructive_examples} contains numerical results.
-Section \ref{discussion} contains a brief discussion of the constructions and the results as well as some suggestions for future work.
+Section \ref{discussion} contains a brief discussion of the constructions and the results as well as several suggestions for future work.